causa-io/workspace-module-core/README.md

 It also exposes the [`EventsConfiguration`](./src/configurations/events.ts), which defines the configuration related to events and their topics (e.g. how to find topic schema files in the workspace).

+The [`ModelConfiguration`](./src/configurations/model.ts) defines the configuration for business model definitions, and the related code generation utilities.

 For OpenAPI generation, the [`OpenApiConfiguration`](./src/configurations/openapi.ts) defines a global (base) specification for workspace-wide information (e.g. `info`, `securitySchemes`, etc).

 ## ✨ Supported project types and commands